 | Active Energy | Active calories from Apple Health | Daily rate |

-Each metric includes a trend arrow based on month-over-month change: up if improving, sideways if holding steady, down if declining.
+Each metric includes a trend arrow based on month-over-month rate change: up if the current month is running faster, sideways if it is holding steady, down if it is running slower.

 03Detail breakdown